MW 15x3 / N38 - neodymium magnet

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Key role in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.
+- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: